Skip to content

 This is a message in English from Braze!

-If the customer’s language is English, the first condition is met and the customer will receive a message in English.
+If the user’s language is English, the first condition is met and the user will receive a message in English.

 1